 I love honey too.
 It is my sweetener of choice for tea, oatmeal, and warmed tortillas (yum…).
 I am certainly not immune to the intrigue of the altruistic societies and wiggling communications of the honey bees, the subject of a devoted middle school research paper of mine.
 I still consider it a high point of my life when I took my eighth grade science fair project on the antioxidant content of honey of various nectar sources to the Colorado State Science Fair and won third place overall in the Physical Sciences category.
 In fact, it’s a little embarrassing to admit, but I included a picture of me in knee-high socks and penny loafers, sporting my third place ribbon in front of my cardboard project display in my application to graduate school.
 My point is: I’m not here to knock honey bees.
 But it’s a tragedy that their enchanting wiggle dances, painful stings, and penchant for sweet, sticky liquids to get them through the winter is all the word “bee” means to most people.
 It is just the beginning, my friend.
 Or rather, it’s the end since social bee behavior evolved from the multitudes of solitary bees.
 So it is actually the vast and important beginnings we are missing.
 Let’s get to it.

-With morphological variety often comes behavioral variety, and among these 20,000 different kinds of bees there are as yet innumerable pollination strategies and specific floral preferences.
+Morphological variety often signifies behavioral variety, and among these 20,000 different kinds of bees there are as yet innumerable pollination strategies and specific floral preferences.
 Fortunately for herbivores and wildflower lovers alike, this has directly resulted in (and been the result of) the evolution of an incredible modern variety of angiosperms, the flowering plants.
 This mutualism between bees and flowers, each adapting in shape and seasonality to one another over millions of years, is one of the most classic, dominant, and elegant examples of co-evolution on Earth.
-For example, the anatomy of certain orchid flowers is such that when an Orchid bee squeezes through a tailor-made passageway, it causes part of the flower to bend down and affix a pollen packet to the backside of the bee in such a particular place that it cannot be removed until the bee squeezes through another Orchid of the same species.
+For example, the anatomy of certain orchid flowers is such that when an Orchid bee squeezes through a tailor-made passageway en route to floral nectar or scents, it causes part of the flower to bend down and affix a pollen packet (pollinia) to the backside of the bee in such a particular place that it cannot be removed until the bee squeezes through another Orchid of the same species, completing pollen delivery between the two flowers.
 Some bees in New Zealand have adapted to be able to access the nectar and pollen of certain flowers by biting and pushing open flower buds that are unable to open themselves.
 But the behavioral variety among bees doesn’t stop with floral interactions.
-Last August in southern Arizona I watched bee expert Jerry Rozen spend over an hour patiently puffing away tiny clumps of sand with a reverse aspirator to reveal the thin, almost meter-long tunnel descending to the nest of a particular solitary bee mother.
-At the bottom we found a delicate little pill-sized capsule made of meticulously cut pieces of leaf pasted together to enclose a single egg and a hard-won lump of pollen and nectar.
-The effort this single mother had expended in her short (3-5 week) life to collect this food and nest material and slowly excavate such a deep cavity in which to keep it safe makes the Egyptian pyramids look like a slop job.
+Last August in southern Arizona, I watched bee expert Jerry Rozen spend over an hour patiently puffing away tiny clumps of sand with a reverse aspirator to reveal the thin, almost meter-long tunnel descending to the nest of a particular solitary bee mother.
+At the bottom we found a delicate little pill-capsule-shaped case made of meticulously cut leaf pieces, pasted together to enclose a single egg, and a hard-won lump of pollen and nectar.
+The effort this single mother had expended in her short (3-5 week) life to collect this food and nest material, and to slowly excavate such a deep cavity in which to keep it safe makes the Egyptian pyramids look like a slop job.
 Other bees are known to use multi-colored pieces of flower petals to construct their egg cases, making tiny works of art more precious than most bearing price tags, in my opinion.
 Some bees laboriously tunnel into wood to make their homes, or camp out stealthily in the hollowed-out stems of their favorite host plants.
 There are also bees that, while declining to actually work together in creating a hive and dividing up the tasks of rearing young, are not as hermitic as some of their ancestors.
 Some bees live in “apartment style” dwellings, each mother master of her own nest domain, but sharing a common entryway and hallway.
 This allows for some shared labor in tunneling out the main passageway and provides a “neighborhood watch” type of security against parasites lurking to pounce when the mothers heads out to forage.
 Dr. Rozen may never be able to retire his aspirator with the wonders of bee nest-building that are yet to be discovered.

 I think that wraps up the first installment of bee basics.
 If I see you out on the trail, I’ll net you a few bees and show you how friendly and interesting and fuzzily cute (on par with puppies and baby seals, I’d say) they can be(e).
 And then we can talk about how much we all like honey.